Haz001/TClock/README.md

 - [x] Saving Settings
 - [x] Multi argument management
 - [ ] Revamp CLI and Draw processes
+  - Make it Windows compatible
+  - Make it more advanced to allow more effects and stuff.
-- [ ] Add Curses Draw to the mix
+- [ ] Add Curses Draw as an option to see the time
+  - this will allow different aligned text and cooler effects like dissolve and wipe effects
 - [ ] Man file
+  - for Unix and Unix-Like (Linux) users to be able to get a manual.
-- [ ] One Instance option
+- [x] One Instance option ```tclock -i```
-- [ ] Windows version, currently using curses module that doesn't exist in Windows, will add windows friendly menu
+  - Quickly get the time

 - [ ] Write out to file, so you don't have to use ```tclock -i >> filename```
 - [ ] Multiple types of frames
 - [ ] Mutliple font sizes, small, medium and large